 Erev Shabbat Service starts at 7.00 pm.
 Shabbat morning service starts at 11.00 am.

-The Friday night evening service no.1 is on page 69 of Siddur Lev Chadash.
-The Shabbat morning service no. 1 is on page 105.
+The Friday night evening service no.5 is on page 88 of Siddur Lev Chadash.
+The Shabbat morning service no. 5 is on page 129.

-Mazal tov to Mosaic Reform members, Ros & David Lobb on their 45th wedding anniversary.
-Ros & David invite congregants to join them for kiddush to celebrate this special occasion.
+Mazal tov to Mosaic Reform members, Gill & Michael Reik on their 50th wedding anniversary.
+They are delighted to invite congregants to the kiddush to celebrate this special occasion.